Fairford: 17th and 18th centuries

 In 1608, the inhabitants of Fairford were mostly agricultural labourers or artisans.

 Fairford Park, to the north of the town, was built by Andrew Barker in the 1660s and became part of the manor house grounds.
 It was later turned into a deer park by James Lambe, with an obelisk built to mark the edge of the grounds.
 The park remained in the Barker family until it was sold to Ernest Cook in 1945.

-In 1755, seven innkeepers were licensed in Fairford.
-The first record of an inn had been in 1419, and more inns appeared over the centuries owing to Fairford's location on routes between larger towns.
+The first record of an inn appears in 1419, and more inns appeared over the centuries owing to Fairford's location on routes between larger towns; in 1755, seven innkeepers were licensed in Fairford.
 Stagecoaches often called at Fairford on their way to Gloucester, Cirencester, Bristol, Oxford or London.